 Interventional cardiology utilizes catheter-based treatment for heart diseases where catheters are employed into the arteries and guided to the heart.
-Minimally invasive catheterization reduces coronary artery blockages, corrects valvular heart disease, and stops heart attacks.
-Interventional cardiology procedures usually result in less scarring, a shorter hospital stay, and a quicker recovery for most patients.
+Catheterization is used for the treatment of coronary artery blockages, valvular heart disease, and arrhythmia.
+Interventional cardiology procedures usually result in a shorter hospital stay and a quicker recovery for most patients.

 Click to see the case study

 Arteries of the heart (the coronaries) may be narrowed or blocked by plaque and thus restrict normal blood flow.
 Percutaneous Coronary Intervention (PCI, formerly known as angioplasty) is a non-surgical procedure that uses a catheter (a thin flexible tube) to place a stent to open up blood vessels.
 These arteries may sometimes be twisted and complex (tortuous arteries).